mrrusof/mrrusof.github.io/_posts/2016-02-14-adjacent-coins.markdown

 Flipping one of the other coins destroys a pair and creates another pair, so the adjacency does not change if we flip any of them.

-When we can gain coins, we choose to flip a coin that causes the biggest gain.
-When we cannot gain coins, we choose to flip a coin that causes the smallest loss.
+Because **we must flip a coin**, we choose the coin to flip in the following way.
+When we can gain pairs, we choose to flip a coin that causes the biggest gain.
+When we cannot gain pairs, we choose to flip a coin that causes the smallest loss.
 That way we get the maximum number of pairs possible.
 For the sequence, we flip coin 2, which gives the maximum possible adjacency 5.
 Coin 3 is an alternative.

-# Implementation
+# Solution

 When the given sequence consists of one coin we return 0.
 For this case, 0 is always the right answer because adjacency is 0 and remains 0